PJ Harvey

 Rating = 3

-Even more bitter and less interesting than the last one (but with the same empty dry ugly Albini-style (Albini?) production), Rid Of Me asks that musical question, "Why on Earth did so many critics love this album so much?"
-Your guess is as good as mine.
+Even more bitter and less interesting than the last one (but with the same empty dry production sound), Rid Of Me asks that musical question, "Why on Earth did so many critics love this album so much?"
 It features a lot of laughably pained "orgasmic" moaning and groaning but very VERY little in the way of any riff you haven't heard by a million shitty opening acts before.
 In fact, more than anything else, that's exactly what this sounds like - the work of a shitty opening act that plays and plays and plays while you wait outside the club for a good, creative band with something musically interesting to say to come onstage.
 Polly Harvey used to insist that "PJ Harvey" was a band.
-If this was the case, PJ Harvey was a fucking miserable excuse for a band that did not by any stretch of the imagination deserve a record contract.
-The songs reek anger while still sounding wimpy, bleed ulcers of pissedoffness while not providing any catharsis, and scream moans of sanitary napkin juice into your ear while providing nothing worthwhile AT ALL to listen to.
+If this was the case, PJ Harvey was a miserable excuse for a band that did not by any stretch of the imagination deserve a record contract.
+The songs reek of anger while still sounding wimpy, bleed ulcers of pissedoffness while not providing any catharsis, and scream moans of womanly issues into your ear while providing nothing worthwhile AT ALL to listen to.

 Spin Alternative Record Guide, on the other hand, gave it a 10 out of 10.
 Because it's so great.